 As discussed above higher the repeat frequency higher will be the LTV and more will be the ROI.
 But how to increase the frequency of Repeat Buying?

-Repeat buying can be of varied nature; as below:
+Repeat buying can be of a varied nature; as below:

 - Up-Sell / Cross Sell

-Although above types can go hand-in-hand or are inter-dependent too.
+Although the above types can go hand-in-hand or are inter-dependent too.
 Let’s understand it by examples:

 Seasonal or Time Based: